Being a Single Mom of a Multicultural Family

 Our Unique Differences

-Combining all these multicultural elements, we do have several interesting moments and challenges.
+Combining all these multicultural elements, we have several interesting moments and challenges.

-Interracial is the most external clue of being my multicultural family since it shows on the appearance.
+Interracial is the most external clue of being my multicultural family since it shows in the appearance.

-“How to raise a confident biracial child?” is the most frequent question most people are asking me as a mother of two biracial kids.
+“How to raise a confident biracial child?” is the most frequent question most people ask me as a mother of two biracial kids.
 The racial topic has been more prominent than ever in 2020.

 When an intercultural couple forms a multicultural family, we don’t seem to think much about our racial group.
 We tend to focus on enjoying and building relationships like every couple.
 However, there is something about having a child, you want to make sure the world they are growing up is a better one, and as parents, we also want to make sure they are living in an environment where they feel comfortable about who they are.
 As a result, biracial topics became under my radar.

-We raise awareness of cultural sensitivity, we also celebrate diversity to help our biracial child to accept and respect the differences.
+We raise awareness of cultural sensitivity; we also celebrate diversity to help our biracial children to accept and respect the differences.

-My native language is Chinese; speaks Portuguese and Catalan.
+My native language is Chinese; the Kids’ father speaks Portuguese and Catalan.
 Our family language is English.
-We are living in a Spanish and Catalan community.
+We are living in a Spanish and Catalan communities.

-Studies continue to uncover learning a parent’s native language is one of the great ways to learn cultures, we have decided to go for multilingual education without a doubt and placed English as the primary language.
+Studies continue to uncover learning a parent’s native language is one of the great ways to learn about cultures.
+We have decided to go for multilingual education without a doubt and placed English as the primary language.

-As parents of multilingual kids, we use “One Parent One Language” techniques that require discipline.
-We are often confused by our multilingual channels and getting languages mixed up.
-During the early language development years, my multilingual kids experienced in speech delayed.
+As parents of multilingual kids, we use “One Parent, One Language” techniques that require discipline.
+We are often confused by our multilingual channels and get languages mixed up.
+During the early language development years, my multilingual kids experienced speech delays.
 When kids start to speak, she forms a sentence with words from different languages.

-We are a multicultural family where East meets the West.
-Latin American father and an Asian mother, very two different cultural backgrounds.
+We are a multicultural family where the East meets the West.
+Latin American father and an Asian mother very two different cultural backgrounds.
 That means we have a multicultural fridge and calendar.
-Whether it’s religious or non-religious holidays, sometimes we see the importance of celebrating and sometimes we celebrate just for the sake of influence, such as carnival.
+Whether religious or non-religious holidays, sometimes we see the importance of celebrating, and sometimes we celebrate just for the sake of influence, such as carnival.

 We have a multicultural drawer.
-It contains a pile of passports from different countries and “multicultural legal documents,” such as birth certificates and marriage certificates notarizing in various locations and translated in multiple languages.
+It contains a pile of passports from different countries and “multicultural legal documents,” such as birth certificates and marriage certificates notarized in various locations and translated into multiple languages.

 We are experienced in applying for residential permits, work permits, and registering for marriage in different countries.
 Running after legal documents and dealing with government bureaucracy feels like part of our life.
 A portion of the family expense – financially and physically – contributes to our legal status.

-Being a multicultural family is challenging.
-Due to our differences and how we blend ourselves in society are the type of situations we try to determine and experience every day in our life.
-Therefore, family members need to discuss the goals and expectations, search for a lifestyle that is suitable to keep everyone aligns.
-How to approach some of the significant issues will play a vital role for the family’s growing experience.
+Being in a multicultural family is challenging.
+Due to our differences and how we blend into society are the type of situations we try to determine and experience every day in our life.
+Therefore, family members must discuss the goals and expectations and search for a suitable lifestyle to keep everyone aligned.
+How to approach some of the significant issues will play a vital role in the family’s growing experience.